Disney Pixar Merger, More Than a Merger

 TABLE OF CONTENTS

-On January 24th, 2006, a news headline went viral across media outlets, announcing Disney and Pixar merger.
-Pixar’s acquisition by Walt Disney studios is a great moment for the animation industry since the two giants put an end to rivalry and began joining forces to dominate the animation world.
+On January 24th, 2006, a news headline went viral across media outlets, announcing the Disney and Pixar merger.
+Pixar’s acquisition by Walt Disney Studios marked a great moment for the animation industry, as the two giants ended their rivalry and began joining forces to dominate the world of animation services.

-In the following paragraphs, we are going to explain Disney Pixar merger in detail and the pros and cons of this union for both companies.
-We also mention a few successful feature film were made after the merger.
+In the following paragraphs, we are going to explain the Disney-Pixar merger in detail, along with the pros and cons of this union for both companies.
+We’ll also mention a few successful feature films that were made after the merger.
 Stay with Pixune!

 Before the Merger, Foe and Friend